 Feedback and transparency: The FeedbackUSA pilot was launched in August 2015.
 This partnership between U.S. General Services Administration (GSA) and other agencies allows citizens to provide quick transactional feedback to federal agencies via a kiosk.
 Pilot programs included passports and social security cards.

 The next 16 months will focus on the second two strategies.

 Standards, practices and tools: OMB has identified leaders from 15 high-impact customer-facing programs, who gather together on a regular basis to discuss issues, share best practices and provide feedback to CAP goal leadership.
 A “Principles & Practices” subgroup (led by Rachel Flagg, GSA) is developing a customer service toolkit, which includes practical guidance and resources to help agencies improve the experience they deliver to customers.

 Improve top customer interactions: Moving forward, the CAP Goal team will focus on improving top customer transactions with federal programs.
 First priority will be those agencies that provide significant services to citizens, businesses and other customers.

 Lisa says ”There is no greater need now than to develop a more holistic approach across government to support high-volume transactions that have the broadest impact on our citizens.
 We’ve set a good foundation and have a great plan moving forward.”

-Keep up with all that’s happening in government customer experience by joining the CX-COP ( U.S. government (.gov, .mil, etc.) email address required), visiting the Community page and viewing our playlist of on-demand training videos.
+Keep up with all that’s happening in government customer experience by joining the CX-COP (U.S. government (.gov, .mil, etc.) email address required), and viewing our playlist of on-demand training videos.